HowardZHY/DamageIndicatorsPatch/README.md

 Q: How does it works ?

-A: This tweak doesn't edit any part of the original 1.8 Damage Indicators.
-It just adds another constuctor to ScaledResolutions.
+A: This tweak doesn't contains or edit any part of the original 1.8 Damage Indicators.
+It just adds another constuctor to ScaledResolutions to fix compat.

 Q: Why not use Toro Health / other mods on 1.8.9 ?